National Rural Letter Carriers' Association: NRLCA-PAC

-Six-day delivery
+Five-day delivery

 In the 1970s, Postmaster General Benjamin F. Bailar suggested five-day delivery as a means of battling high energy costs resulting from the Organization of Arab Petroleum Exporting Countries' (OAPEC) embargo that resulted in a worldwide oil crisis.
 The NRLCA opposed five-day delivery; a bill to block five-day delivery was introduced by Rep. James M. Hanley (D-NY).

 On January 28, 2009, Postmaster General John E. Potter testified before the Senate that if the Postal Service is not able to readjust their payment toward the pre-funding of retiree health benefits, as mandated by the Postal Accountability & Enhancement Act of 2006, the USPS would be forced to consider cutting delivery to five days per week during the summer months of June, July & August.

 On June 10, 2009, the NRLCA, along with other union and management groups of the United States Postal Service, was contacted for its input on the study of the impact of five-day delivery along with developing an implementation plan for a five-day service plan.
 On July 30, 2009, President Don Cantriel voiced opposition to five-day delivery before the House Oversight & Government Reform subcommittee.

 On September 30, 2009, the House of Representatives and Senate passed and signed into law H.R.
 22, reducing the amount the United States Postal Service pays into the Postal Service Retiree Health Benefits Fund from $5.4 billion to $1.4 billion.
 PMG Potter continued to unveil a plan to eliminate Saturday mail delivery, regardless.
 On Thursday, April 15, 2010, PMG Potter testified before the House Committee on Oversight & Government Reform that by the year 2020, the USPS cumulative losses could exceed $238 billion, and that mail volume would drop 15% from 2009.

 Postmaster General Patrick R. Donahoe echoed his predecessor's views on five-day delivery when he assumed office in 2011.
 On February 6, 2013, Donahoe announced that the Postal Service would implement five-day mail delivery beginning August 5, a move he claimed would save $2 billion annually.
 Later the same day, the NRLCA national board voted unanimously to call for his dismissal, as the universal service obligation and six-day delivery are upheld by Congressional language within Appropriations legislation.
 Therefore, a reduction in service would require action from the House and Senate.
 July 16, the House passed the Financial Services and General Government Appropriations bill, which included language protecting six‐day mail delivery, thereby blocking Donahoe's plan.
 He retired on November 14, 2014.

-His replacement, the first female Postmaster General Megan Brennan, has been non-committal on five-day versus six-day delivery.
+His replacement, the first female postmaster general Megan Brennan, has been non-committal on five-day versus six-day delivery.
 While the issue remains on the table in her seeking of an overhaul postal laws, she has stated that she wants to focus on "similarities before differences" as she works with stakeholders, including postal employee unions, to craft her approach to Congress.
 President Barack Obama's Fiscal Year 2016 budget endorsed the outgoing PMG Donahoe's proposed plan to eliminate six‐day mail delivery.